Library documentation

 HubbardTN.density_spinMethod

-density_spin(ψ::InfiniteMPS, symm::CalcConfig)
+density_spin(ψ::InfiniteMPS, calc::CalcConfig)

 Compute the electron spin density per site in the unit cell.